 As always, you can keep up to date with my more regular prattlings and updates on Twitter and once a month you can cringe at the sound of my voice on the Comiconference section of the Weekly Geek Speak podcast.

 Until the next time (and I promise not to take quite so long)…

 • This feature was of course first featured on It Came From Darkmoor and is re-presented here with Mark’s full permission.

-Categories: Creating Comics, Featured, Features, Marvel Comics, Opinions, US Comics
+Categories: Creating Comics, Featured News, Features, US Comics